Home

 News & Announcements

-On Thursday, August 31, 2023, KCSD schools and offices will be opening on a two-hour delay.
+On Friday, January 24, KCSD schools and offices will be opening on a two-hour delay.
 This means school start times are two hours later than normal.
+All students and staff should report two hours later than their normal arrival times.
 School bus riders should report to their bus stops two hours later than their usual times.

 Educating All Students for Success